GoogleCloudPlatform/community/tutorials/express-memcached-session-appengine/index.md

 title: Use Memcache for Sessions with Express.js on Google App Engine Flexible Environment
 description: Learn how to deploy an Express.js app to Google App Engine flexible environment that uses Memcache for user sessions.
 author: jmdobry
-tags: App Engine Flexible, Express.js, Node.js, Memcache
+tags: App Engine, Express.js, Node.js, Memcache
 date_published: 02/08/2017
 ---
 This tutorial shows a sample Node.js app built with Express.js that uses